-Volunteer abroad with Globalteer and make a real difference at one of our community, wildlife or conservation volunteer programmes.
+Volunteer abroad with UK Charity, Globalteer and make a real difference at one of our community, wildlife or conservation volunteer programmes.

 Truly impactful overseas volunteering placements are our speciality - we make sure that your help goes where it is needed most, and is always part of a long term solution.

 Find out how to volunteer abroad at one of our amazing projects in Southeast Asia and Latin America and reserve your place today!

 The Globalteer Difference

 My time spent volunteering in Siem Reap, Cambodia, with Globalteer was one of the most eye-opening and inspiring experiences I've... read more had.
 Volunteering in local schools allowed me to see parts of the area that I wouldn't have been able to as a tourist, and coaching sports to the school children offered me a chance to interact with locals and engage in their culture.
 Communication with Globalteer leading up to and during my trip was easy and constant.
 All the staff and volunteers I worked with were very friendly and supportive, always eager to help me out with any issues or concerns I had.
 Free time during the evenings and weekends allowed me to explore and enjoy what Siem Reap has to offer.
 I would definitely recommend Globalteer to anyone wishing to immerse themselves in a new culture, step out their comfort zone and make a difference to the local area! read lessColin Elkington 1/13/2018